Starting a house cleaning business isn’t as intimidating as it sounds. If you’re a reliable hard worker, the money will find you!

 Here are some of the things we learned about having a house cleaning business.

-This job is flexible in that you can work to find a time to clean that benefits both you and your customers.
-If you want more money, look for more customers to help out.
-If you don’t want to take up all of your free time, stick with a couple of favorite families.
+This job is flexible in that you can find a time to clean that benefits both you and your customers.
+If you want more money, look for more customers to clean for.
+If you don’t want to take up all of your free time, stick with a couple favorite families.

 You’ll generally clean when the family isn’t home.
 You’ll need to have a spotless reputation (and background check) for obvious reasons.

 That said, if you’re an introvert this could be the perfect job for you!
 And if you like to dance and sing 80’s hits while you vacuum, no one will ever know.

 Related: Cleaning up your own mess?
 Learn how to sell broken appliances for cash.